Tech-invite3GPPspaceIETFspace

 Serving RNS Relocation Procedure, Combined Hard Handover and SRNS Relocation Procedure, and Combined Cell / URA Update and SRNS Relocation Procedure Using S4: Step 1

 • Relocation from service area where DCN is not used to an area where DCN is supported: When relocation occurs from a service area where DCN is not used to a service area where DCN is supported, the target SGSN obtains the UE usage type information from the HSS during the subsequent RAU procedure.
 If the target SGSN determines that the Serving GW does not support the UE Usage Type, the target SGSN triggers the Serving GW relocation as part of the handover procedures described in clause 6.9.2.
-If the target SGSN does not serve the UE Usage type, the relocation procedure should complete successfully and then the target SGSN may use the procedure in TS 23.401, clause 5.19.3 Step 5 onwards, to change the serving DCN of the UE.
+If the target SGSN does not serve the UE Usage type, the relocation procedure should complete successfully and then the target SGSN may use the procedure in clause 5.19.3 of TS 23.401 Step 5 onwards, to change the serving DCN of the UE.

 Up